z-katas/arch-katas-dcc/quanta/reports.md

 1. Let users generate and download reports on demand in requisite formats - PDF, CSV etc.
 2. Scheduler to send reports - EOD, Weekly, Monthly etc.
 3. Provide most commonly used reports by default
-4. Enable creation of custom reports (using custom query language)
+4. Enable the creation of custom reports (using custom query language)

 ### Driving Architectural Characteristics